prideout/lava/README.md

+1. Clone this repo with `--recursive` to get the submodules.
-#.
-Install the LunarG SDK for macOS.
+1. Install the LunarG Vulkan SDK for macOS.
-#.
-Use brew to install clang, cmake, and ninja.
+1. Use brew to install clang, cmake, and ninja.
-#.
-Perform the following commands to build & run.
+1. Invoke the following commands in your terminal.

 ```
+cd <path to repo>
-mkdir cmake-debug ; cd cmake-debug ; rm -rf *
+mkdir cmake-debug ; cd cmake-debug
-cmake -DCMAKE_BUILD_TYPE=Debug .. -G Ninja
+rm -rf * ; cmake -DCMAKE_BUILD_TYPE=Debug .. -G Ninja
 ninja && ./vtriangle
 ```